 The heart of Honfleur is it’s beautiful harbor, a pocket square of cobalt blue bobbing with sailboats, a veritable mess of masts.

 And then, that famous light.
 There it was, gleaming off buildings, shimmering on the water, radiant, luminous.
 The impressionists tried to capture it with paint.
-I tried with my camera.
-I didn’t succeed, but instead of feeling like a failure I was left wanting to try again and again and…This light creates a need in the viewer to attempt to memorialize it.
+Today tourists try to capture it with their cameras.

-I hope you enjoy Honfleur as much as we did!
+Honfleur is an amazing and beautiful city and I hope that you enjoy it as much as we did!

 You can also read about why we thought that the nearby town of Bayeux was the perfect place to base our stay in Normandy as well as our tour of the D Day Beaches and sites.